Skip to Content

 These are steps you can take to prevent fungus infection in your plants.
 Apart from these, you can check the situation and take appropriate action that may deem fit at that time, and you can take preventive steps on a case-to-case basis.

 The earlier you can catch any signs of Powdery Mildew, the better and easier it is to stop it in its tracks.
-Checking over your plants during watering will allow you to spot the signs and symptoms of powdery mildew and allow you to take action.
+Checking over your plants during watering will allow you to spot the signs and symptoms of powdery Mildew and let you take action.

 Deal with affected plants quickly

-When you find affected plants, it is important to deal with them quickly.
+When you find affected plants, it is essential to deal with them quickly.
 If allowed to continue to spread, it can affect the whole garden.
-You can get it under control by removing plants that have a large infection or removing the leaves of plants that are showing signs of infection.
+You can get it under control by removing plants with a significant infection or removing the leaves of plants showing signs of infection.
 Consider spraying with the treatments below.

 Steps to take before treatment

-Before starting any treatment for the fungus, you will have to take certain steps to ensure the treatment is effective.
+Before starting any treatment for the fungus, you must take specific steps to ensure the treatment is effective.
 These steps can be a preliminary preparation for the treatment or part of the treatment itself.
 The various steps that you can take for treatment are:

 • Make sure you plant your plants in sunny locations with ample sunlight.